Robopocalypse: Plot

-Ryu Aoki, a machine repairman in Tokyo, Japan, tells the story of a prank that he and his friend Jun pulled on an elderly factory worker named Mr. Nomura.
+Ryu Aoki, a machine repairman in Tokyo, tells the story of a prank that he and his friend Jun pulled on an elderly factory worker named Mr. Nomura.
 Mr. Nomura lives with a female-looking robot, Mikiko, with whom he has a romantic relationship.
 Because Mr. Nomura’s android companion disgusts Ryu, he arranges to alter her programming so she will visit Mr. Nomura at the factory, which will likely embarrass him.
 Surprisingly, when Mikiko arrives at the factory, she attacks Mr. Nomura and nearly strangles him before the nearby workers subdue her.
 Mr. Nomura survives the incident and begins to research why his android companion attacked him for no reason.

 These early attacks are part of Archos’ precursor virus, intended to measure humanity’s response to robot aggression.
 To deal with these increasingly common robot malfunctions, American Congresswoman Laura Perez proposes a bill called the robot defense act.
 Archos retaliates by having Laura’s 10-year-old daughter, Mathilda, attacked by her robotic Baby-Comes-Alive doll.
 Mathilda is barely injured by the encounter, but the incident further convinces Congresswoman Perez that humans need a stronger defense against robots.

 After several months of seemingly spontaneous robot malfunctions, an event retroactively known as Zero Hour occurs.
 Archos unleashes a full technological attack on humanity: driverless cars begin to hunt down pedestrians, planes crash onto busy streets and elevators drop people to their deaths.
 Human civilization is overwhelmed and destroyed almost instantly.

 The human survivors of Zero Hour manage to fight back by destroying roads and buildings so the robots will have difficulty traveling.
 On the Gray Horse reservation, members of the Osage Nation lead a large portion of the human resistance.
 They capture and reprogram robot walker scouts for their own use.